vikingeducation/prep_basics/test-yourself-answers.md

 ### The Web

-#### URL( Uniform Resource Locator)
+#### URL (Uniform Resource Locator)

 Address that one types in to reach a particular webpage.
 Human readable address that eventually gets mapped through DNS into actual IP addresses.
 *Contributed by [Michelle Ho](http://github.com/michelleyho)*

 #### Domain

 The part of the URL which specifies the location of the web server who is going to respond to your request.
 *Contributed by [Richard Peterson](https://github.com/webbuyrich)*

 #### IP Address

-IP addresses are the absolute address of a website.
+An IP address is the absolute address of a website.
 Four number ranging from 0 to 255 and separated by commas, these are unique but difficult to remember for the everday user - hence the creation of URLs and the DNS.

 *Contributed by [Malcolm Reddoch](http://github.com/mreddoch)*